dlvhdr/hebrew-touch-typing/README.md

-# Hebrew Touch Typing
+# ⌨️ Hebrew Touch Typing ⌨️

-A website to learn and practice touch typing in Hebrew.
+A website to learn and practice <kbd>touch typing</kbd> in Hebrew 🇮🇱